retr0gr4d3/BuildAndroid/README.md

 ## Enabling CCACHE <a name="EnableCCACHE"></a>

-`export USE_CCACHE=1` and listen to some ketty dubstep init.
-Recommend Hecka Tight by Getter.
-Sick tune.
+`export USE_CCACHE=1` and listen to some music.
+If you like dubstep, I recommend [this playlist](https://open.spotify.com/playlist/5f3M8DsWZG5IuuOuu9ws3u?si=x1T0F25KR7KimbBNM0qA7w)